igor-henriques/PicPaySDK/README.md

     return await client.Payment.CancelPurchaseAsync(referenceId, authorizationId);
 }
 ```
+* Tips</br>

-Tip: All methods allows CancellationToken as overload
+All methods allows CancellationToken as overload</br>

+You can see a full implementation of this SDK here https://github.com/igor-henriques/PicPayAPI